ericx1023/cloud-resume-frontend/README.md

 # Cloud Resume - AWS

-This project is a complete implementation of the [Cloud Resume](https://cloudresumechallenge.dev/docs/the-challenge/aws/), which also demonstrate AWS cloud skills.
+This project is a complete implementation of the [Cloud Resume](https://cloudresumechallenge.dev/docs/the-challenge/aws/), which also demonstrates AWS cloud skills.

 ## Project Architecture